vlayer-xyz/vlayer/book/src/advanced/prover.md

 ### Proof

-Once the `WebProver` computation is complete, a proof is generated and made available along with the returned value (e.g., `web.content` in our example).
+Once the `Prover` computation is complete, a proof is generated and made available along with the returned value (e.g., `web.content` in our example).
 This output can then be consumed and cryptographically verified by the `Verifier` on-chain smart contract.

 Note that `web.content` becomes a public input for on-chain verification because it was returned from the `main` function.
 All other input variables remain private.